 TRA 558 Contrastive Linguistics and Translation (3-0-3).
 Deals with how English and Arabic compare and contrast at various levels of linguistic organization: phonology, morphology, syntax and semantics.
 Promotes a discourse pragmatic perspective, together with a functional approach to the lexico-grammar to look at the way texts are organized functionally.
-Prerequisite: TRA 500.
+Requires functional knowledge of Arabic and English.